Issue Deep Dive

 ODA Spending

-In 2021, US$674 million of Norway’s climate-related ODA went to projects supporting climate change mitigation.
-This is more than double the funding that went to projects supporting climate change adaptation at US$311 million.
-US$86 million went to projects that contributed to both adaptation and mitigation.
+In 2022, US$1.3 billion of Norway’s climate-related ODA went to projects supporting climate change mitigation.
+This is significantly higher than the funding that went to projects supporting climate change adaptation at US$396 million.
+US$205 million went to projects that contributed to both adaptation and mitigation.

 Norway’s strong focus on mitigation has largely driven its work on renewable energies.
-In 2021, the government announced that it would allocate NOK10 billion, or US$1.2 billion, over a period of five years to a new Climate Investment Fund.
-The new fund became operational in May 2022 and will receive government funding of NOK2 billion, or US$212 million, annually.
+In 2021, the government announced that it would allocate US$1.2 billion, over a period of five years, to a new Climate Investment Fund.
+The new fund became operational in May 2022 and will receive government funding of US$212 million, annually.
 The fund is intended to support climate actions and increase access to renewable energy sources in LICs and MICs.
-Half of the annual funding will be provided by Norfund, which will also administer the fund.
-The other half will come from the national budget.
+Half of the annual funding is provided by Norfund, which will also administer the fund.
+The other half comes from the national budget.
 So far, Norfund has provided climate finance in South Africa and India.

 Multilateral Spending and Commitments